-- Agencies that provide primarily accommodation or overnight stays such as 'halfway houses' and 'sobering-up shelters'. - Agencies that provide services concerned primarily with health promotion (e.g. needle and syringe exchange programs). - Treatment services based in prison or other correctional institutions. - Agencies whose sole function is to prescribe and/or provide dosing for methadone maintenance treatment. - Alcohol and drug treatment units in acute care or psychiatric hospitals that only provide treatment to admitted patients.
+- Agencies that provide primarily accommodation or overnight stays such as 'halfway houses' and 'sobering-up shelters'. - Agencies that provide services concerned primarily with health promotion (e.g. needle and syringe exchange programs). - Treatment services based in prison or other correctional institutions. - Agencies whose sole function is to prescribe and/or provide dosing for opioid maintenance pharmacotherapy treatment. - Alcohol and drug treatment units in acute care or psychiatric hospitals that only provide treatment to admitted patients.

-Services that provide pharmacotherapy maintenance treatment only are currently excluded because of the complexity of the service delivery structure and the range of agencies and practitioners in private and general practice settings.
-In the future, consideration will be given to expanding the coverage of the national collection to include methadone and other pharmacotherapy treatment data, prison-based treatment services and other programs.
+Services that provide opioid maintenance pharmacotherapy treatment are currently excluded only because of the complexity of the service delivery structure and the range of agencies and practitioners in private and general practice settings.